-However, I have also stressed the importance of learning to “think outside the box” during those sometimes very usual, even extreme, of circumstances we sometimes find ourselves in during rescue assistance.
+However, I have also stressed the importance of learning to “think outside the box” during those sometimes very usual, even extreme, of circumstances that we find ourselves in during rescue assistance.
 Remember the article about training rescuers to think on their own, using their imaginations along with all the “tools” in the rescue toolbox?
 I called it common sense, along with knowledge, skills, and abilities coupled with a little physics and hard-earned experience.
 That has not changed.
-I have also said that “successful rescues come from rescuers being able to objectively study a situation, decide how to accomplish the overall rescue, select the tools needed (and available), and properly apply them in such a fashion that your victim is SAFELY removed from a situation of peril or imminent danger, to one of safety.”
+I have also said that “successful rescues come from rescuers being able to objectively study a situation, decide how to accomplish the overall rescue, select the tools needed, and available, and properly apply them in such a fashion that your victim is SAFELY removed from a situation of peril or imminent danger, to one of safety.”

-Okay, that may be a bit melodramatic, but you get the point.
-In the more localized rescue situations, we sometimes just seem to maintain “tunnel vision,” without the ability (or leeway) to look at new or different technologies to accomplish that rescue safer or more efficiently.
+That may be a bit melodramatic, but you get the point.
+In the more localized rescue situations, we sometimes just seem to maintain “tunnel vision,” without the ability, or leeway, to look at new or different technologies to accomplish that rescue safer or more efficiently.
 Many agencies now have come to realize that it is okay to let their rescuers use their heads in situations instead of constantly relying on rigid standards.

 Substantial flooding occurred in the western North Carolina mountains this past September.
 There was 15 to 20 inches of rainfall in 5.5 days.
 On the fourth night of this storm, the skies just opened up, dumping over six inches of rain in our county in five hours, on already saturated terrain.
 Our department was called out to perform extensive neighborhood and rural area house searches and evacuations during the flooding.
 In much of the flatter areas, “backwater” from floodplains spread into the known problem areas, with which we have become very familiar over the years.